University Staff Directory The University of Adelaide Australia

 Email charles.bodmanrae@adelaide.edu.au

-Biography/ Background
+• Biography/ Background

 Returning to Leeds in 1983 he was appointed to a permanent lecturership in Composition and Analysis, and then in 1992 to the senior management position of Head of School of Composition and Creative Studies.
-In 1997 he moved from Leeds to Manchester to join the senior management of the Royal Northern College of Music as Director of Studies (ie Dean) with a subsidiary role as Head of School of Academic Studies.
-In his four years at the RNCM he was responsible for restructuring both the undergraduate and postgraduate curricula and awards, putting in place the innovative feature of 'Supporting Professional Studies' that later secured for the RNCM a coveted HEFCE-funded Centre of Excellence in Teaching and Learning.
+In 1997 he moved from Leeds to Manchester to join the senior management of the Royal Northern College of Music as Director/Dean of Studies with a subsidiary role as Head of School of Academic Studies.
+In his four years at the RNCM he was responsible for restructuring both the undergraduate and postgraduate curricula and awards, putting in place the innovative feature of 'Supporting Professional Studies' that later contributed to the RNCM securing a HEFCE-funded Centre of Excellence in Teaching and Learning.
 Whilst at the RNCM he contributed to the Sutherland and Tooley reports on the funding of UK music conservatoires, and was an elected member of the national executive committee of the National Association for Music in Higher Education.
 He also played an active role in the affairs of the then Federation of British Conservatoires (now ConservatoiresUK).

 In parallel with his work for leading UK music academies he was for much of the 1990s a regular broadcaster (writer and presenter) for BBC Radio 3.
 He made several radio documentaries on Lutoslawski and Penderecki, but his biggest project for the BBC was a ground-breaking 9-hour series of programmes (first broadcast in January/February 1990) on connections between Music and Bells.
 This project represented a long-standing interest that had already been explored in several compositions beginning with *Jede Irdische Venus*, which had been premiered in Warsaw at the Chopin Academy of Music.

 In 2001 he was recruited from the RNCM to direct and merge two music schools in Adelaide, the Elder Conservatorium of Music and the School of Music of the Adelaide Institute of TAFE.
 The merger was effected in 2001 and 2002 was the first year of the new dual-sector music academy (initially known as the Elder School of Music).
 From 2002 to 2005 he led a major multi-million dollar capital development of the school, jointly funded by the Federal and State Governments.
 The new facilities were formally opened by the Premier of South Australia in May 2005.
+The many changes and enhancements implemented during his term as Dean and Director resulted in the Elder Conservatorium becoming recognised once more - both nationally and internationally -as one of Australia's top music academies.

-His professional debut took place in 1974, with the premiere of his first orchestral work, *Primum Mobile*.
-The piece was selected for the finals of the UK Composers' Competition held in Aberdeen as part of the International Festival of Youth Orchestras.
-There it was played by the Young Musicians' Symphony Orchestra of London, conducted by James Blair.
-The performance received a Radio 3 network radio broadcast by BBC Scotland.
+His professional debut took place in 1974, with the premiere of his first orchestral work, Primum Mobile.
+The piece was selected for the finals of the Scottish Composers' Competition held in Aberdeen as part of the International Festival of Youth Orchestras (this competition was one of the first events funded by Sir Sean Connery's then new Scottish International Educational Trust, established with his fee for the Bond film Diamonds Are Forever).
+The chairman of the jury was Aaron Copland, and the performance was broadcast on the BBC Radio 3 network from BBC Scotland.
+His Australian debut, as both pianist and composer, was given during the 2002 Adelaide Festival of Arts.

-Qualifications
+• Qualifications

 ARCM (Piano Performance), Royal College of Music, London, 1975